radstevee/axi/docs/src/core-apis/integrations/coroutines.md

 - `AxiPlugin.asyncContext()`: Switches to the
   `AxiPlugin.asyncContext`

-All of these exist on the top-level as well, for the main Axi plugin (See `AxiPluginHolder`).
+All of these exist for the main plugin as well with the `AxiCoroutines` object.

 ## Suspending Events